 There are many different structures for a captive insurance company.
 This article will discuss the most common structures and their potential uses.
 Some of these are merely variations on a theme, and doubtless I will overlook some as there are new structures being proposed every day.
 It is an exciting field.

-The basic captive structures consist of:
+The basic captive structures consist of the following.

 Regardless of the structure chosen, there are some basics common to all captive structures.
 One of these is the participation of a risk sharing partner, or traditional insurer.
 Risk sharing partners provide such necessary and desirable services as certification of coverage and limits; reinsurance; loss control and mitigation; claims reserving, adjustment, and oversight; risk management; underwriting and regulatory response and assistance.
 This often-overlooked service has become one of the most valuable services offered by insurers to captives today.
 We will have more to say about this service on another day.